ndiego/blueprint-library/README.md

 # Blueprint Library

-A personal collection of WordPress Playground blueprints that launch demo sites for various WordPress themes, plugins, or generic examples.
-These blueprints are useful when you need to create video demos or simply test WordPress.
+A collection of [WordPress Playground](https://wordpress.github.io/wordpress-playground/) blueprints that launch demo sites for various WordPress themes, plugins, or generic examples.

+While the blueprints provided here are primarily for personal use, you are welcome to use or customize them to suit your own requirements.
+You can also check out many other great examples in the official [WordPress Blueprints Community Gallery](https://github.com/WordPress/blueprints).

 ## Plugins